 Students are advised to complete all Liberal Education courses during their freshman and sophomore years.
 Graduation within four years will require close adherence to a specific program of study.

 Students should consult their Education advisor for assistance in creating a plan of study.
 Please note that some courses have prerequisites.
-For more information, see the Elementary K-6 Course Grid.
+For more information, see the On Campus – Elementary K-6 Program of Study.

 Optional Teaching Endorsements